bitindi/validator/README.md

-# Validator Setup Script
+# Bitindi Chain Validator Setup Script

-Validator node setup script for Alvey Chain

 ## Before you Start

-You and you alone are responsible for securing the server where your Alvey Validator Node is hosted.
+You and you alone are responsible for securing the server where your Bitindi Validator Node is hosted.
 There are many guides available on the internet and youtube tutorials that can help you through hardening your VPS.
 Here are just a few examples to get you started but there are many more.

 [Initial Server Setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04)